 A.2.2.1 N5 reference point

-The N5 reference point resides between the AF and the PCF.
+The N5 reference point resides between the AF and the AMPCF/SMPCF.

-The N5 reference point enables transport of application level session information from AF to PCF.
+The N5 reference point enables transport of application level session information from AF to SMPCF.
+UE related information, e.g. UE mobility pattern is transferred from AF to AMPCF.

 The N5 reference point enables the AF to get information about IP-CAN session events.